Title IX: Gender-Based and Sexual Misconduct

 To Report Confidentially

-If one desires that details of the incident be kept confidential, s/he should speak with the office of Health and Wellness Services, or off-campus rape crisis resources who can maintain confidentiality.
+If one desires that details of the incident be kept confidential, s/he should speak with the office of Counseling Services, or off-campus rape crisis resources who can maintain confidentiality.
 The campus counselor is available to help you, free of charge, and can be seen on an emergency basis.

 You are encouraged to speak to the Title IX Coordinator to make formal reports of incidents.
 Faculty and staff of Goodwin College are also "responsible employees."
 Notice to them is official notice to the institution.
 You have the right and can expect that incidents of sexual misconduct be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.

 Formal reporting means that only people who need to know will be told, and information will be shared only as necessary with investigators, witnesses, and the accused individual.
 Faculty and staff will keep your information private, but they are obligated to report instances of sexual misconduct to the Title IX Coordinator for investigation.

 Federal Statistical Reporting Oblications